-Extended Care.
-For some, extended care insurance is a priority in this stage of life.
+For many, extended care insurance (also known as long term care insurance) is a priority in this stage of life.
 With the expense of children in the rearview mirror, you can now turn your focus to buying protection against, potentially, the most significant health care expense you are likely to face in retirement.

 Designed to pay for chronic, long-lasting illnesses and regular care, whether in home or at a nursing home, extended care insurance coverage is critically important since most of these costs are not covered by Medicare.